 WBG has no control over the duration of any of these US government processes: there is no 'fast-track' for applications, no provision for 'urgent' applications, and no tracking facility.

-One-on-one assistance is also available at the walk-in WBG Visa Corner, World Bank G Building (1776 G Street, NW), second floor, Room G2-132.
+One-on-one assistance is also available at the WBG Visa Corner, World Bank G Building (1776 G Street, NW), second floor, Room G2-132.
 Consultation hours are 10am to 12pm on Mondays, Wednesdays and Fridays, and 1 pm to 3 pm on Tuesdays and Thursdays.
 You can call HR Operations at 202-473-2222.
 The WBFN Office can also answer some questions about work authorization and the application process.

 To apply for or renew your EAC, you must follow a set of precise steps.
 Each step is critical and mandatory, as is attention to detail.
 If you miss any step, or if you perform any step incompletely or incorrectly, your application will be delayed or rejected.
 Erroneously prepared applications will be returned to you.
 Please note that as of September 2017, a complete CV is also required for the EAC application.